 Of course, compensation and perks are deciding factors for candidates.
 Perks can vary in industries and companies; some examples include:

 – Company car

 – Gym membership / Discounted membership

 – Vouchers / Discount vouchers

 Benefits are a big draw to retaining employees, with a study finding that 78% of employees would consider staying longer with the company if they had a benefits program in place.

 Attracting candidates is hard at the moment and will be for the foreseeable future.
-The effects of the pandemic have shocked the world, and the corporate sphere was not immune.
 In addition to baby boomers ageing out of the workforce and a low birthrate across most of the world, the population will get smaller and so will the talent pool.
 Years ago, the most important thing for candidates was job security and decent pay – that has all changed, and to keep up with the changing talent market, your company needs to seriously consider the above ‘wants’ mentioned, and make the benefits clear from the job description to an eventual employee offboarding.